-The Division of Molecular and Genomic Pathology at New York Presbyterian-Weill Cornell Medicine is comprised of two main entities: The Molecular Pathology and Molecular Hematopathology Laboratories, both of which are CLIA-certified and accredited by New York State Department of Health (NYSDOH) and the College of American Pathologists (CAP).
+The Division of Molecular and Genomic Pathology at New York Presbyterian-Weill Cornell Medicine is comprised of three main entities: The Clinical Genomics, Molecular Pathology and Molecular Hematopathology Laboratories, all of which are CLIA-certified and accredited by New York State Department of Health (NYSDOH) and the College of American Pathologists (CAP).

-The Molecular Pathology Laboratory offers molecular pathology services, in infectious disease, transplant, genetics and solid tumor, including a NYSDOH-approved 50-gene panel next-generation sequencing test for identification of mutations in cancer.
+The Molecular Pathology Laboratory offers molecular pathology services, in infectious disease, transplant, genetics and solid tumor.

 The Molecular Hematopathology Laboratory performs molecular-based tests to aid in the diagnosis and management of hematologic cancers and offers expert consultation in specialized molecular testing for hematopathologists and clinical hematologists.
 The primary goal of the laboratory is to provide accurate molecular diagnostic information using modern technology to facilitate the delivery of excellent personalized health care to patients inflicted with hematologic malgnancies.
 The laboratory is co-directed by Wayne Tam, MD, PhD and Michael Kluk, MD, PhD.